dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:7-13 %}

 Now, we need to update the CSS selectors that will provide the rules for rendering the updated widget.
-Open up the `worker.css` file and update it as follows:
+Edit `worker.css` as follows:

 {% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.css' lang:css %}